top of page

 Alongside my work with individuals and couples, I’ve spent over twenty years teaching psychology, lifespan development, spiritual formation, family life cycle, and well-being courses at the collegiate level.
 Learning—and then sharing what I’ve learned—has long felt like meaningful, vocational work.
 I’m deeply motivated by helping people understand themselves and one another with greater clarity, compassion, and intention, especially during seasons when relationships are being formed, stretched, or reshaped.

-In my therapy practice, I work with couples navigating significant life transitions: premarital work and the joining of families of origin; parenting and the ongoing work of staying attuned to children while holding different styles; midlife seasons that invite reflection on identity, purpose, and spirituality; and, at times, the profound complexity of facing a midlife terminal diagnosis—supporting couples and families in meaning-making, connection, and legacy as life here nears its completion.
+In my therapy practice, I focus my work on couples navigating significant life transitions: premarital work and the joining of families of origin; parenting and the ongoing work of staying attuned to children while holding different styles; midlife seasons that invite reflection on identity, purpose, and spirituality; and, at times, the profound complexity of facing a midlife terminal diagnosis—supporting couples and families in meaning-making, connection, and legacy work as life here nears its completion.

 My own life is shaped by both psychological science and a faith-informed understanding of human formation.
 I welcome and respect the spiritual and philosophical frameworks clients bring, whether faith is central to their lives, quietly present, or something they are still discerning.